Stooa/Stooa/README.md

 A fishbowl is a **group dynamic** that facilitates conversations, debates and any type of activity in which **participation is essential for its development**.

-It is an ideal dialogue method for communities, educational environements, or companies looking to improve their employee experience.
+It is an ideal dialogue method for communities, educational environments or companies looking to improve their employee experience.

 🏛 [Start using Stooa](https://www.stooa.com)